Ex-broker charged with fraud blames sloppy paperwork

 Once regarded as one of the nation’s top brokers, Diaz earned millions of dollars over a 15-year career by pushing high-fee, high-risk “alternative investments.”
 Prosecutors said he had unsuspecting clients sign blank documents, then falsified their net worth, income, investment experience and risk tolerance to make it appear they met the suitability requirements of the products.

-Diaz chalked it up to paperwork errors.
+Diaz denied criminal intent and chalked it up to paperwork errors.

 “I’m terrible at paperwork,” he testified.
+“That’s been my plague through my whole career.”
 He said he hired an operations manager to handle the administrative side of the business so that he could be freed up to do what he did best — sell investments.

 When Wall Street’s self-regulator, the Financial Industry Regulatory Authority, eventually filed a wide-ranging complaint against him, Diaz said he wanted to fight the allegations.
-But he said he took his parent’s advice and settled, agreeing to a permanent ban because he planned to exit the business anyway.
+But he said he took his parents’ advice and settled, agreeing to a permanent ban because he planned to exit the business anyway.

 In retrospect, Diaz said, it was a mistake.